Massaged Kale Salad

 • On each plate layer ¼ of chilaquiles chips. ¼ of the ground turkey, ½ an avocado, 1 fried egg, and onions, radishes, cilantro, sour cream, and cojita cheese to taste.
 Add a squeeze of lime and serve.

-Keyword chilaquiles, fried egg
+Keyword chilaquiles, fried egg, seed oil free

 Bell Pepper Tuna Salad Boats